AdeshChoudhar/Dictionary/README.md

 ## DSA Mini Project

 Dictionary is a project written majorly in C along with a minimal Python script.<br/><br/>
-Takes help of a text file as a knowledge base (DICTIONARY) and performs various functions depending upon command-line arguments and input
+It takes help of a text file as a knowledge base (DICTIONARY).
+After processing that data, depending upon command-line arguments and user input it performs respective functions.

 ## Prerequisites

 - gcc-11
 - cmake (>=3.17)

 ## Usage